Landsat 7,5 & 4 Atmospheric Correction / Surface Reflectance Guide: COST, DOS & TOA

 The COST model was tested in a semi-arid to arid conditions (Chavez, 1996).
 It is important to realize that a meaningful amount of Landsat 5 and 7 band 4 (NIR) radiation can be absorbed by atmospheric precipitable water (mainly a function of relative humidity, temperature, and solar elevation) and that this affects the accuracy of retrieved reflectance (causes reflectance values to be too low).
 Wu et al. (2005) found that retrieved NIR reflectance was over 20 percent too low without the factor and "acceptable for agricultural applications" with it.
 (This should be less of a factor with Landsat 8 as the bandwidth for the NIR has been modified.)
 Wu et al. (2005) developed a factor based on Quickbird NIR data that helps correct for the absorption effect of atmospheric water on NIR radiation; the factor significantly improves the accuracy of retrieve NIR reflectance as is shown below.
 The graphic below from Wu et al. (2005) shows the improved accuracy of retrieved NIR reflectance when the precipitable water factor is applied (circles in graph).

-For GIS Ag Maps atmospheric correction of Landsat 5 and 7, the correction factor replaces TAUz (cosine of solar zenith angle), lessening the denominator and increasing reflectance.
+The correction factor replaces TAUz (cosine of solar zenith angle), lessening the denominator and increasing reflectance.
 The first step in determining the correction factor is to estimate atmospheric precipitable water.
 Wu et al. provide a chart that can be used to derive an estimation based on relative humidity and temperature as is shown below.

 After the precipitable water amount is determined from the chart above it is applied along with the solar zenith to determine the factor from the contour map below.
 The value from the contour map is used instead of the TAUz (cosine of solar zenith value) in the denominator of the COST equation.